dfamonteiro/blog/blog/content/posts/karting.md

     <img src="/images/KartingRaceDistribution.png" alt="Karting Race Laptime Distribution Chart"/>
 </div>

-There is a clear distinction between the top 5 with metronomic pace and the rest of the drivers, whose pace was a bit all over the place.
-There's another interesting detail: most of the outlier laps were set in the beginning of the race, and by the the end most drivers were able to settle into a rythm.[^4]
+There is a clear distinction between the top 5, with metronomic pace, and the rest of the drivers, whose pace was a bit all over the place.
+There's another interesting detail: most of the outlier laps were set in the beginning of the race, and by the end most drivers were able to settle into a rhythm.[^4]

 [^4]: There are two exceptions to this general trend: `EO` was losing pace hand over fist by the end of the race for some reason, and `MT` had a technical issue that led to him not being able to finish the race.

 ### Race trace

 There is a special visualization that we can use to track the gaps between the drivers, called [race trace](https://multiviewer.app/docs/usage/race-trace).
-To make use of it,we first must calculate the total race time, per lap: for example, if I start a race with a 1:03, a 1:02 and a 1:05, that means that the total race time _at the end of lap 3_ would be 3:10.
+To make use of it, we first must calculate the total race time, per lap: for example, if I my lap times are 1:03, a 1:02 and a 1:05, my total race time _at the end of lap 3_ would be 3:10.

 ```python
 def calculate_cumulative_lap_times(df: pandas.DataFrame) -> pandas.DataFrame: